F95-6XL/Point-Cloud-Registration/README.md

 <img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/Measurements.PNG" width="880">
 </div>

-The error distribution over 1915 epoches are displayed below
+The approach is then evaluated on the test data set.
+The error distribution over all 1915 epoches are displayed below

 <div align=center>
 <img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/Error in X.PNG" width="380"><img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/Error in Y.PNG" width="360">
 </div>

 The result shows an average localization error of less than *0.01m* in both direction.
-The maximum error recorded is *0.3m*.
+And the maximum error recorded is *0.3m*.
+The Evaluation shows a generally high intergriy localization results.